|

 sql

-Route calls by rewriting the called alias with a database query.
+Route calls by rewriting the called alias with a database query or send them directly to a destination IP.
 The database parameters are specified in the

 Routing::Sql section.